NAB approves inquiries against Dar, Mehdi Shah

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Executive Board of the National Accountability Bureau (NAB) on Thursday approved holding of another inquiry against former finance minister Ishaq Dar in a money-laundering case.
+ISLAMABAD: The Executive Board of the National Accountability Bureau (NAB) on Thursday approved holding of another inquiry against former finance minister Ishaq Dar in an alleged money-laundering case.

+Besides ordering the inquiry against Dar, the NAB Executive Board approved an inquiry against former Gilgit-Baltistan chief minister Mehdi Shah.

 The Executive Board accorded approval for filing two references in accountability courts.
 It accorded approval for filing the first corruption reference against former director, Estate Management, Capital Development Authority, Asadullah Faiz, former deputy director general, Estate Management, CDA, Shahid Murtaza Bukhari, DAO, Estate Management, CDA, Muhammad Arshad, former accounts officer, Estate Management, CDA, Maqbool Ahmed, Attaur Rehman, Saeedur Rehman, Munawar Ahmed and Muhammad Ahmed.
 The reference would be filed on accusation of illegally allotting a plot reserved for a clinic, which caused losses up to Rs 91.964 million to the national exchequer.